-What Can a Handyman Do in Cass in Cass County, Nebraska?
+What Can a Handyman Do Without a License in Cass in Cass County, Nebraska?

 Nebraska does not issue a statewide “general contractor/handyman” license for typical residential/light commercial work; most handyman activity is regulated through local building permits plus state/city trade licenses (electrical/plumbing/HVAC) where applicable.
 In Cass (Cass County), you generally can do non-structural, non-trade handyman work without a state contractor license, but you must follow local permitting and you cannot perform licensed electrical/plumbing/HVAC work unless properly licensed/registered in the jurisdiction.